Jerrie-Aries/modmail-plugins/README.md

 Example:
 ```
-?plugin add Jerrie-Aries/modmail-plugins/trivia
+?plugin add Jerrie-Aries/modmail-plugins/moderation
 ```
-to add the trivia plugin.
+to add the Moderation plugin.

 ## List of plugins